 The answer is no and here’s why.
 The tumbling effect of the hot air that comes out of the dryer can ruin your swimsuits causing them to stretch beyond their limit which may utter the entire fabrics and shape of your bathing suits.

 How is this even possible?
 Let’s take a quick look at what Dryers entails.

 Like every other home appliances, dryers which are often called “Tumble” dryer is one appliance you’re most likely to find in most homes.
 It is a very important household appliance because they’re chiefly used to take away moistures from our clothing.

 For a dryer to function effectively, the piece of clothes must have been hand washed or with a washing machine.
 The idea behind a dryer as you might have guessed already is to hasten the drying process of a piece of clothing without allowing them to pass through the natural process of drying using sunlight.

 Dryers usually consist of a rotating drum often called “Tumbler” which apparently blows hot air in an attempt to evaporate moisture from the piece of clothing.
-To learn more about Dryer, kindly follow this link.
+You can click here to learn more about Dryer.

 Materials Used In Swimsuits

 Bathing Suits are made from chiefly Nylon and Polyester which are very delicate in nature.
 So subjecting them to excessive heat, pressure etc might cause them to stretch and lose their elasticity sooner than you least expect.